leander-ds/conmet/index.md

 # About me

 I am [Leander De Schutter](https://www.linkedin.com/in/leander-de-schutter), a PhD Candidate at the Rotterdam School of Management, Erasmus University.
-In my research I examine how people maintain cooperative relationships at the workplace.
+In my research I examine how people maintain cooperative relationships in the workplace.
 I am also interested in how methodological techniques can be made more accessible.
 The latter is exactly the purpose of the shiny application I wrote: ConMET.
 Feel free to reach out to me at [deschutter@rsm.nl](mailto:deschutter@rsm.nl) if you encounter any bugs, have any comments, questions or change requests.